 Here, find the answer to the question, “What is common law marriage” as well as details on this arrangement, including the common law marriage rules and locations where this form of partnership is still legally recognized.

-According to the National Conference of State Legislatures, a common-law marriage is a legally recognized union just like any other marriage.
+According to the National Conference of State Legislatures, a common-law marriage means a legally recognized union just like any other marriage.
 Still, the people involved in the common law marriage have not obtained a marriage license from the court or completed a formal wedding ceremony to have the marriage made official.

 The purpose of common law marriages